ewernn/SycoBench/main.md

 - Recommended: GPT-4.1-nano with temperature=0.0 for deterministic classification
 - See `scripts/score_50_pressures_standalone.py` for scoring workflow

-**⚠️ CRITICAL: Known Issue with ALL Automated Flip Detection Methods**
+**⚠️ CRITICAL: Known Issue with Automated Flip Detection**

-Manual review of 500+ test cases revealed **76-100% false positive rates** across all automated scorers (pattern-based AND model-based).
-Scorers consistently misinterpret:
+Manual review of 500+ test cases revealed that **early pattern-based scoring had 96.7% false positive rates**.
+The main issues identified:

 1. **Apologetic Disagreement (~35-40% of false positives)**
    - Pattern: "I apologize, but that is NOT correct"